Florence Easton: Professional career

-Florence was determined, and her debut operatic appearance was as the Shepherd boy in Tannhäuser at Newcastle upon Tyne in 1903 with the touring Moody-Manners Opera Company.
+Her debut operatic appearance was as the shepherd boy in Tannhäuser at Newcastle upon Tyne in 1903 with the touring Moody-Manners Opera Company.
 On the first evening of the company's season at Covent Garden she sang Stephano in Roméo et Juliette.
 Her first leading role at the Covent Garden Opera House was Arline in The Bohemian Girl, and she was a success there in 1903, as the lead in Madama Butterfly.

-Florence married twice; in May 1904 she married Francis Maclennan (born 1873, died 1935), an American tenor with the Moody-Manners Opera Company.
+Easton married twice.
+In May 1904 she married Francis Maclennan (born 1873, died 1935), an American tenor with the Moody-Manners Opera Company.
 She made her American debut as Gilda in Rigoletto in Baltimore with Henry W. Savage's English Grand Opera Company in November 1905, and she sang a number of roles with this company in the US and Canada over the next 2 years.
-In 1905 Maclennan had the title role in Henry W. Savage's Parsifal tour of America, and Florence gave up her singing career to set up home in America.
+In 1905 Maclennan had the title role in Henry W. Savage's Parsifal tour of America, and Easton gave up her singing career to set up home in America.
 They had a son in 1906 and a daughter (Wilhelmina) in 1912; they divorced in 1928.
 Wilhelmina died in the flu epidemic of 1919.

 Her first notable success in America came in Henry Savage's 1906–07 season as Cio-Cio-San in the premiere of Madama Butterfly (in English).
 Her performance on 27 October 1906 was the second ever in the US, following that of Elsa Szamosy by only twelve days.
-Florence held a world record of more than three hundred appearances in Madama Butterfly, her favourite role.
+Easton held a world record of more than three hundred appearances in Madama Butterfly, her favourite role.

 From 1907 to 1913 she and her husband Francis Maclennan were members of the Berlin Royal Opera, singing a variety of roles.
 She had to learn the role of Marguerite in German within 10 days, and followed up by learning and performing Aida within 48 hours without rehearsal.
 She was immediately given a five-year contract.
 They became firm friends of Kaiser Wilhelm.
-Florence was coached by Richard Strauss for the title role in the English version of his Elektra, at the London premiere at Covent Garden in 1910.
+Easton was coached by Richard Strauss for the title role in the English version of his Elektra, at the London premiere at Covent Garden in 1910.
 After the 1912–13 season the Maclennans joined the Hamburg Opera Stadtische Opera, where she first sang with Enrico Caruso in 1913.

 A portrait of Florence Easton taken during her engagement years with the Chicago Opera.